-Constantan is a Nickel-Copper based alloy wire that has a high resistivity and is mainly used for thermocouples and electrical resistance heating.
-It has a constant resistivity over aa wide range of temperature.
+Constantan is nickel and copper-based alloy wire that has a high resistivity and is mainly used for thermocouples and electrical resistance heating.
+It has a constant resistivity over a wide range of temperatures.

 - High specific heat resistance

 The physical properties of constantan are:

 Solubility in Water – Insoluble